davepinch/pinchy.cc/content/topics/astronomy/constellations/tucana/Tucana_IAU.svg.md

   - Tucana
   - star chart
   - SVG
+  - Tucana (en.wikipedia.org)
 ---
-Tucana has faint stars save bright (-1.09) Alpha in NW, but is a far south group & zone, Hydra great triangle clips far SE.
+> Tucana has faint stars save bright (-1.09) Alpha in NW, but is a far south group & zone, Hydra great triangle clips far SE.
 Letters to Nu (save Theta, Mu, Xi, Omicron) then Pi, Rho shown & NGC362 & 104 which are in SE (deep-space).
 Faint toucan.